Minimal Port-based Teleportation: Converting PBT protocols

 The second equality follows from Theorem 1 and Fact 13 in the paper~\cite{Studzinski2017}.
 The third equality follows from the orthogonality property for Young projectors, saying that $P_{\beta}P_{\alpha}=\delta_{\beta\alpha}P_{\alpha}$.
 The fourth equality follows from the observation that only operator $V'$ acts non-trivially on last $n-$th system, so it can be traced out with respect to it, giving us the identity operator acting on first $N$ systems.
 The fifth equality follows from the fact that only Young projector $P_{\nu}$ acts non-trivially on $N-$th system, so we can apply Corollary 10 from~\cite{stud2020A}, and compute the partial trace.
 Using orthogonality property for Young projectors an fact that $\tr P_{\alpha}=d_{\alpha}m_{\alpha}$ the result follows. \end{proof}

-It is apparent from Lemma the final result hard to analyse analytically.
+It is apparent from Lemma the final result is hard to analyse analytically.
 However, every quantity from~\eqref{eq:npPBT} can be computed numerically.
-Next, we prove Lemma~\ref{npPBT} for the optimal pPBT, i.e. when Alice optimises simultaneously over measurements and resource state, and show that the final expression for the entanglement fidelity is in very elegant and compact form. \begin{lemma} The entanglement fidelity $F$ given through Theorem~\ref{transforming} for the optimal pPBT with $N$ ports, each of dimension $d$ reads:
+Next, we prove Lemma~\ref{npPBT} for the optimal pPBT, i.e. when Alice optimises simultaneously over measurements and resource state, and show that the final expression for the entanglement fidelity is in very elegant and compact form. \begin{lemma} The entanglement fidelity $F$ given through Theorem~\ref{transforming} for the optimised resource state reads: